NehalSoni765/netflix-gpt/src/notes.md

   ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 No ?
 Set up automatic builds and deploys with GitHub?
 No ?
 File dist/index.html already exists.
 Overwrite?
 No
+- before deploy check to ready for production `firebase emulators:start`
 - firebase deploy ("https://netflix-gpt-e408b.web.app")

 ## Authentication Firebase